Blog

 The Parts of the Eye

 Your eyes consist of numerous parts.
-Let’s focus on the main ones, which are the cornea, iris, pupil, lens, vitreous and retina.
+Let’s focus on the main ones, which are the cornea, iris, pupil, lens, vitreous, and retina.
 We’ll start with the basic phenomenon of light entering the eye.
-What’s the first part that light hits?
+What’s the first part in which the light hits?

 The Cornea